- Computer Music to iPhone

 - Solution 4.
 Transfer iPhone Camera Roll Photos with Image Capture

-- Troubleshooting on Transferring iPhone Photos to Mac
+- Troubleshooting for Transferring iPhone Photos to Mac

-Solution 1: Transfer Photos from iPhone Album to Mac Yosemite/Mavericks
+Solution 1: Transfer Photos from ANY iPhone to ANY Mac (Best Option)

 Tips: If you want to transfer photos from iPhone to Windows PC, go to transfer iPhone photos to Windows PC.